notify-rs/notify/README.md

 ### From v2.x to v3.x

+* `notify` now provides two APIs, a _raw_ and a _debounced_ API.
+In order to keep the old behavior, use the _raw_ API.
+Replace every occurrence of `Watcher::new` with `Watcher::new_raw` and `Event` with `RawEvent`.
+Or see the docs for how to use the _debounced_ API.
 * The watch(..) function used to watch a file or a directory now takes an additional argument.
-In order to use that argument you first need to import notify::RecursiveMode via the `use` keyword.
+In order to use that argument you first need to import `RecursiveMode` via the `use` keyword.
-To keep the old behavior, use RecursiveMode::Recursive, for more information see the docs.
+To keep the old behavior, use `RecursiveMode::Recursive`, for more information see the docs.
 * The inotify back-end used to add watches recursively to a directory but it wouldn't remove them recursively.
 From v3.0.0 on inotify removes watches recursively if they were added recursively.
 * The inotify back-end didn't use to watch newly created directories.